samcorzine/ParkingChampion/README.md

 ### Usage

 API will be initialized with no rates, so first off you'll want to post a valid rates document to the /rates endpoint.
-Feel free to use the one stored at testing.json
+Feel free to use the one stored at testing/testing.json.
+The following curl command will do the intitial post for you if run from the top-level directory of the cloned repo.

+`curl -i -X POST localhost:8080/rates  -H "Content-Type: text/xml"   --data "@testfiles/testing.json"`

 From there rates can be queried via the getRate endpoint.

+`curl "localhost:8080/getRate?start=2015-07-01T07:00:00-05:00&end=2015-07-01T12:00:00-05:00"`

 Endpoints are fully documented in the swagger.yaml file.